omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 * Colour of car does not impact price.
 * Mileage impacts price of cars, low mileage results in a higher price while high mileage results in a lower price
 * Old cars with high prices where indetified as vintage/luxurious cars
-* Body type of car moderately affects the price of cars **A technical report can be found among the files above**
+* Body type of car moderately affects the price of cars.

+**A technical report can be found among the files above**